 You aren’t always going to get it right, but the more you produce, the better chance you have to succeed.

 And when you finish producing, start producing more.

 Being creative is hard.

 Everyone struggles with coming up with unique ideas.

 Many of your ideas will likely suck, but it doesn’t matter.
 You only need a few good ideas to stick to start seeing growth.

-Creative content will attract high authority backlinks.
+Creative information will attract high authority backlinks.

 At the same time, don’t feel like you need to always reinvent the wheel.

 Use tools like Buzzsumo and the first page of Google to see what information has attracted the most backlinks.